What to see in Malta in 3 days

 ,regionOfInterest=(3000,2000))

-Soho doesn't need a festive calendar to be special; its very nature is a constant celebration.
-However, its proximity to Chinatown allows for experiencing Chinese New Year with incredible intensity, filling the streets with dragons and firecrackers.
+Soho does not need a festive calendar to be special; its very nature is a constant celebration.
+However, its proximity to Chinatown allows you to experience the Chinese New Year with incredible intensity, filling the streets with dragons and firecrackers.

-Furthermore, the neighbourhood is the soul of London's Pride celebrations, recalling its historical importance for the LGBTQ+ community.
+Furthermore, the neighbourhood is the soul of London's Pride celebrations, remembering its historical importance to the LGBTQ+ community.

-Although it has a reputation as a neighbourhood for adults, Soho during the day is very family-friendly.
-Visiting the toy shops near Regent Street (like Hamleys), enjoying the lights of Piccadilly, or attending a family musical like The Lion King are fantastic plans for the little ones.
+Although it has a reputation for being an adult neighbourhood, Soho during the day is very family-friendly.
+Seeing the toy shops near Regent Street (like Hamleys), enjoying the lights of Piccadilly or attending a family musical like The Lion King are fantastic plans for the little ones.

-If you're going to dedicate some special time to it on the weekend, I recommend this plan:
+If you are going to dedicate special time to it at the weekend, I recommend this planning: